neo-project/docs/docs/en-us/node/gui/contract.md

 - Contract features：
   - `storage` : The contract uses a storage area。
   - `payable` : The contract can receive assets.
 In the NEP-5 standard, the payable field of the payee is checked when transferring assets.
-- Contract methods&events: methods and events included in the contract, including the method name, parameter, and returned value details.
+- Contract methods&notifications: methods and events/notifications included in the contract, including the method name, parameter, and returned value details.

 ## Deploying a contract